aroskuski/CS4432-SimpleDB/README PROJECT1.txt

 All of these files should be imported into simpledb2.10.
 If using Eclipse, Buffer, BasicBufferMgr, BufferMgr, ClockReplacement, LeastRecentlyUsed, NewBufferMgr, IBufferManager and ReplacementPolicy files should belong under simpledb.buffer.
 SampleQueries, TestClock and TestLRU should belong under the default package of studentyClient.simpledb.
-Examples should not belong in any folder and can exist in the uppermost level alongside the README file.
+Examples.sql should not belong in any folder and can exist in the uppermost level alongside the README file.
 In order to run SampleQueries, TestClock, or TestLRU, a blank database directory must be used and database directory will be studentdb for all three files.